software-mansion-labs/expo-live-updates/README.md

 Important notes:

 - Progress will not be displayed unless `progressIndeterminate` is set to `true` or `progress` is specified.
-- Progress maximum value is based on `max`.
+- Progress maximum value is specified with `max`.
 However, if `segments` property is defined, maximum value will be calculated based on provided `segments` and the `max` property will be ignored.

 ### LiveUpdateConfig Object Structure

-Defines configuration options for the Live Update notification.
+Configuration options for the Live Update notification.
 Separated from state to allow in the future updating only state without passing config every time:

 ```ts
 type LiveUpdateConfig = {